jaejeon1/customer-churn-prediction/README.md

 | Annual revenue at risk | **€5.46 million** |

 > The retention team had no way to identify *who* was about to leave
 > until they already had.
-They were reacting — not preventing.
+They were reacting, not preventing.

 ---

 ## 💡 The Solution

-**ChurnSense** is a machine learning system that scores every customer's churn probability in real time — and explains *why* — so retention teams can act before it's too late.
+**ChurnSense** is a machine learning system that scores every customer's churn probability in real time and explains *why* so retention teams can act before it's too late.

 | Metric | Score |